SupaMafia/awesome-window-manager-config/README.md

 - and the wm itself: sudo apt install awesome

 Installation:
-- The config file loaction is at: ~/.config/awesome/rc.lua. create one if the file does not exist.
+- The config file location is at: ~/.config/awesome/rc.lua. create one if the file does not exist.
 - Replace the content of rc.lua and theme.lua.
-(Backup your old files first).
+(Back up your old files first).
 And in rc.lua, you need to change the path of theme.lua to the file location. change this line: beautiful.init("/home/$USER_DIR$/.config/awesome/theme.lua")
 - And for the best practice, put theme.lua at the same directory with rc.lua: ~/.config/awesome/.

 Run launcher:
-- The default is dmenu, but you can change it to rofi by going to is line: awful.key({ modkey },            "r",     function ()
+- The default is dmenu, but you can change it to rofi by going to this line: awful.key({ modkey },            "r",     function ()
 - Change the code inside " " from "dmenu_run -nb '#2f1e47' -sb '#25583a' -nf '#ffffff' -fn 'terminus-18' -b" to: "rofi -theme glue_pro_blue -show drun"
 - Just by using dmenu_run or rofi -show drun works as well. the provided script adds theming.
 - If the text is too big, change the font size by changing: 'terminus-18' to something like: 'terminus-10'

-Auto start:
+Autostart:
 - Default uses pasystray, but you can switch to volumeicon by uncommenting the line (remove "--").

 Title bars:
 - By default title bars are removed.
 To re-enable it, change this lines: properties = { titlebars_enabled = FALSE } from FALSE to TRUE.

 Border size and panel gaps:
-- In theme.lua you can change them to your own liking by altering these two parameters: theme.menu_height = dpi(15) and theme.menu_width  = dpi(100)
+- In theme.lua you can change them to your liking by altering these two parameters: theme.menu_height = dpi(15) and theme.menu_width  = dpi(100)

-Awesome theme color:
+Awesome theme colour:
-- You can change it back to default gray color theme by using the value provided in the file.
+- You can change it back to the default grey colour theme by using the value provided in the file.

 Theme your applications:
 - You can use LXappearance (GTK) and qt5ct (qt).